webcatalog/translatium-legacy/public/_support.md

 Please check out [our supported languages page](/languages) for a full list of all supported languages, dialects and technologies.

 ### Does Modern Translator require an Internet connection?
 Yes.
-Currently, Modern Translator requires an active 3G or Wifi connection.
+Currently, Modern Translator requires an active Internet connection.

-### Can I help localizing Modern Translator?
-We are sorry but at the moment, Modern Translation is not open for localization.

 <a name="chinaMode"></a>
 ### What is China Mode?